Meet the Board Members

 Ryan is passionate about serving others and education.
 He has received honors from his law firm for his pro bono legal service, and he has been involved with or volunteered for the Dogwood PTO Board, the Dogwood Dads, the City of Germantown’s Historic Commission, Leadership Germantown, the Juvenile Court of Memphis and Shelby County Foster Care Review Board, the United Way, and the Memphis Grizzlies Charitable Foundation TEAM Mentoring Program.
 He also served on the Board of Directors for Operation Broken Silence, a nonprofit helping to fund a primary and secondary school in Yida Refugee Camp near the border of Sudan and South Sudan.
 Ryan is also an active member of First Evangelical Church, where he serves on the Memphis Ministries Team.

-Betsy Landers, School Board Position 2
+Daniel Chatham, School Board Position 2

 Brian is a member of the Forest Hill Elementary PTO, serving on the board as the Legislative Chairman.
 He was on the Bylaws Committee that helped form the PTO at Forest Hill Elementary and was thrilled to be a part of opening a brand new school.
 He previously volunteered with the Dogwood Dads as part of the Dogwood PTO.
 He has served as a Community Advisor on the board of Farmington Presbyterian Day School, a leading preschool program in the city of Germantown that many of our GMSD students utilize for its before and aftercare programs.
 He has also served in the past as the Secretary and Treasurer of the Cedar Lake Homeowners’ Association.